 Students are encouraged to notify the University of their pregnancy as early as possible to ensure they have a safe and supported study environment both during and following their pregnancy (if recommencing study in the first 26 weeks after giving birth).
 A student can notify their pregnancy to their personal supervisor, to Student Services through the MyHull portal, or by requesting an appointment with the Student Life team.

-The Student Life Team and academic department will use the Pregnancy Support Plan (appendix 1) with the student to ensure all relevant information is considered and any appropriate action taken
+The Student Life Team and academic department will use the Pregnancy Support Plan to ensure all relevant information is considered and any appropriate action taken.

 Babies and children are allowed in public areas of campus but must be supervised at all times.

-A private space can also be requested in the Library via the ground floor reception desk and in the Central Hub on the first floor of Student Central.
-There are a number of family friendly locations on campus including our cafes, open spaces, sports facilities, library, exhibition* and theatre spaces* (*during public performances).
+Private space can also be requested in the Library via the ground floor reception desk and in the Central Hub on the first floor of Student Central.
+There are a number of family-friendly locations on campus including our cafes, open spaces, sports facilities, library, exhibition and theatre spaces.